-\ University of Sydney Business School, H69 Economics and Business Building, NSW 2006, Australia, Ph +612 9351 6454, Email: joakim.westerholm@sydney.edu.au I am indebted to Justin Bercich for exploring the effect of co-location on volatility in his honours thesis and to Euroclear Finland Ltd for providing access to data.
+^{} University of Sydney Business School, H69 Economics and Business Building, NSW 2006, Australia, Ph +612 9351 6454, Email: joakim.westerholm@sydney.edu.au

-1 Introduction
+1. Introduction

 The purpose of this paper is to investigate if there is any evidence of a common perception that there is an association between High Frequency Trading [HFT] activity and market volatility that needs to be regulated.
 The evolution and innovation in technology has altered how markets are structured with the imposition of a new breed of market participant over the past decade - Algorithmic traders and High-Frequency traders.
 Algorithmic traders use automated computer processes to analyze, order and execute trades.
 HFT is conducted by a sub-group of algorithmic traders that act in a propriety capacity through the use of "extraordinarily high-speed" computer platforms to order and execute trades; and utilize colocation proximity servers with ultra-low latency direct market data feed's (SEC, 2012).